Colorado Springs Motorcycle Accident Lawyers

 Comparative Fault In Colorado Springs

-Colorado State has a comparative fault framework.
+Colorado has a comparative fault framework for determining liability.
 If you’re over 50 percent to blame for the collision, you cannot receive any compensation.

-Otherwise, the damages will be decreased depending on the level of blame relegated to you.
+Otherwise, the damages will be decreased in proportion to the level of blame attributed to you.

 As a result of this law, you can expect an insurance company to try to put the fault on you for the crash.
 Our Colorado Springs motorcycle accident lawyers will aggressively challenge those attempts.